 Based on the changes in heat

-Based on changes of heat during the reaction, chemical reactions are two types.
+Based on changes in heat during the reaction, chemical reactions are of two types.
 They are-

 - Endothermic reaction.